danburd/blog/content/posts/2024-06-19/index.md

 ### Conclusion

-Option schools in Arlington create many inequities and distortions in our community.
+Option schools in Arlington create distortions and exacerbate inequalities in our community.
 These long went unexamined because the communities most disadvantaged by them have little influence with the School Board and the media.
 The Montessori proposal, coupled with the Arlington school system's depleted reserves and heightened awareness of structural deficits, has put Montessori and other option school programs under a harsh spotlight that is long overdue.

 It's time to prioritize neighborhood schools.
 And it's also time to consider whether our option programs are a net benefit to Arlington.